The further chameleon groups of Richard Thompson and Graham Higman: Automorphisms via dynamics for the Higman groups $G_{n,r}$: Introduction

-To be more specific, for given naturals $1\leqslant r<n$, Rubin's Theorem \cite{Rubin} allows us to realise the group of automorphisms $\Anr$ as a group $\Snr$ of homeomorphisms of a specific Cantor space $\CCnr$.
-We describe $\Snr$ as a particular subgroup of $\Rnr$: a near relative of the Rational Group $\mathcal{R}_n$ of Grigorchuk, Nekrashevych and Suschanski\u\i\, \cite{GNSenglish}, which we also introduce here.
-Elements of $\Gnr$ fix the equivalence classes of the relation that two points in $\CCnr$ are equivalent if they admit a common infinite suffix (in the natural labelling of the points in that space).
-However, $\Gnr$ acts highly transitively on any given equivalence class under that relation, and the points of any such equivalence class are spread densely throughout the Cantor space $\CCnr$.
-These features of the natural action of $\Gnr$ on $\CCnr$ force that the homeomorphisms in $\Snr$ have a particular interesting property we introduce here: $\Snr$ is precisely the subgroup of $\Rnr$ consisting of the homeomorphisms representable by `bi-synchronizing' transducers.
-The bi-synchronizing property relates to the `reset words' of the Road Colouring Problem for automata, and expresses the necessity that elements of $\Snr$ represent, in some sense, `self-righting' transformations.
+As the reader can see from the above description, our characterisation of the automorphisms of the groups $\{\Gnr\}$ is similar to Brin's \cite{BrinCh} (and later Brin and Guzm\'an's \cite{BGAut}) for other Thompson-esque groups, in that we describe these automorphism groups as subgroups of homeomorphism groups of Cantor spaces through the use of Rubin's theorem, using the descriptions of the groups $\{\Gnr\}$ as groups of homeomorphisms of the relevant Cantor spaces.
+In contrast to the earlier results, the total disconnected nature of Cantor space makes pursuing the outline of the papers \cite{BrinCh} and \cite{BGAut} more difficult.
+Section \ref{sec:Rubin} of this paper represents the culmination of the previously taken approach; all of the later work is what is required to bridge the gap and analyse the results.
+We characterize $\Gnr$ as the set of elements fixing the equivalence classes of the relation that two points in $\CCnr$ are equivalent if they admit a common infinite suffix (in the natural labelling of the points in that space).
+However, $\Gnr$ acts highly transitively on any given equivalence class under that relation (that is, $k$-transitively for all positive integers $k$).
+Also, the points of any such equivalence class are spread densely throughout the Cantor space $\CCnr$.
+These features eventually lead to our representation by bi-synchronizing transducers.

+The remainder of this work is concerned with several offshoots from our three-step outline mentioned earlier.
+Firstly, we use our classification of the automorphism groups to obtain strong results about the outer automorphism groups of the groups $G_{n,r}$.
+We are also able, for a fixed $n$, to assemble the set of groups $\{\Onr\mid 1\leq r<n\}$ into a larger group $\On$ which has elements entirely defined in a combinatorial fashion and with a synthetic multiplication operation, which group has subgroups connected to the theory of the group of automorphisms of the shift on $n$ letters.
+We also explore properties of bi-synchronizing transducers in their own right as object of interest.

 While we have not further investigated the automorphism groups of the groups $F_n$ and $T_n$ as given by Brin and Guzm\'an, the connection with transducers and the rational group appears to provide a very natural framework for exploring some of the questions raised in their paper.
 Indeed, we hope the viewpoint taken here towards the groups of automorphisms that we study may help to further understand the `exotic' automorphisms found by Brin and Guzm\'an.